Politics and religion disrupt Israeli train services

-JERUSALEM Politics and religion combined on Sunday to halt much of Israel's train service at the start of its working week.
+JERUSALEM (Reuters) - Politics and religion combined on Sunday to halt much of Israel's train service at the start of its working week.

 Bowing to demands by ultra-Orthodox partners in the governing coalition, Prime Minister Benjamin Netanyahu ordered rail maintenance suspended on Saturday, the Jewish Sabbath - when work is ritually forbidden - and found himself widely blamed for a transportation snarl-up a day later.